 A spontaneous ‘yes’ led Hannah Jones to relocate from New York to Sydney.
-Now, two years later and back in New York, she has a unique role, which involves consulting with senior leaders on future strategy.
+Now, three years later and back in New York, she has a unique role, which involves consulting with senior leaders on future strategy.

 Saying yes to opportunities can make a career, according to Hannah Jones, who has spent six years with Macquarie Capital in both New York and Sydney.
 Embracing change has also seen her role grow from intern to Vice President and from having an external client-facing focus to internal strategy working with senior management.

 Hannah first encountered Macquarie Group when she attended an on-campus careers event while studying for her BA in Economics in New York and decided to apply for a summer internship in 2015.

 “I gravitated towards studying economics because of its many applications and the ability to tell a story with numbers,” Hannah says.

 “Finance appealed to me, and I immediately liked the culture I saw at Macquarie.
 The flat structure gave me the feeling I'd be a valued employee, and my opinions would be heard - both within Macquarie and when working on a deal.”

 Hannah says that the internship proved to be a great experience.
 She was placed in the Software and Services team and received a thorough introduction to how financial services plays a role in a thriving global economy.
 “You get to work with a variety of companies in Software and Services, which provides valuable exposure to many industry groups, from healthcare to fintech,” she says.